 The New Museum 2015 Triennial titles itself “Surrounding Audience”.
 This year’s edition presented 51 artists from more than 20 different countries, exploring the theme of identity between interconnectivity.com era, NSA all-watching authorities and globalist propaganda.
 The overall feeling I had is that the Triennial is asking uncomfortable questions.
 Quite pertinent questions to our contemporary society, but uncomforting nonetheless if raised continuously throughout five floors.
 Indeed, the main criticism I have is that it is too narrowly focused in terms of style (cutting-edge multi-media kind of cognitive ‘Conceptual Art’) and in terms of scope of issues raised.
 This might be because a lot of works were commissioned for the Triennial.
 Curators probably had their vision of what questions should be raised in this exhibition instead of letting the artists ask those themselves – not surprising given one of the co-curators is a leading artist himself, Ryan Trecartin.
 The long wall texts, criticized as well by Jerry Saltz , were almost detrimental to the artists’ voices.

 But as Saltz points out, a show on digital era and identity is destined to be nothing more than experimental: “we have no new masters also because digital technology is more than an invention, tool, or genre.
 It is a whole new landscape, a new biology, one that is changing us as much as we are changing it” .
-How did artists tackle the problem?
+So how did artists emerge out of this genre?

 Exploring the issue of trust in politics, we had political propaganda work from artist Onejoon Che (b.
 1979, South Korea).
 His series of photographs and mini sculptures was one of my favorite pieces of the show (Figure 2).
 It is refreshing to have the perspective of a non-American showing us what political propaganda really looks like, in the non-politically correct world.
 Busts and sculptures of dictators and ideal figures of power and conquering are found throughout the globe.
 They form the genesis of political propaganda, which ‘developed in the developed world’ to Obama-esque political correct speeches – a topic explored by Josh Kline on the second floor with his Freedom (Figure 3), an installation showing teletubbies-like policemen pointing at racism and other problems of American politics.